Missouri woman pleads guilty in multimillion-dollar catalytic converter theft ring - NewsBreak

 Missouri woman pleads guilty in multimillion-dollar catalytic converter theft ring

-Prosecutors with the U.S. Attorney’s Office for the Western District of Missouri said 34-year-old Danielle Ice appeared in federal court Tuesday and admitted to stealing catalytic converters and transporting the stolen car parts across state lines to resell them.
+Prosecutors with the U.S. Attorney’s Office for the Western District of Missouri said Danielle Ice, 34, appeared in federal court Tuesday and admitted to stealing catalytic converters and transporting the stolen car parts across state lines to resell them.

 Danielle Ice told the court she and her husband, Leslie, stole at least 50 catalytic converters and sold them to Evan Marshall, who paid them approximately $20,000 for the stolen goods.